BabylonJS/BabylonNative/Documentation/Extending.md

 should not "bring their own," but there is no mechanism in place to streamline this process.
 No mechanism is currently planned for this purpose, either; as designed, the consuming build system "just has to know" what dependencies to supply.
-The potential for frustration with this mechanism can likely be mitigated by having a disciplined convention for component dependency documentation: i.e., every component should maintain an up-to-date list of what they depend on and how it can be provided.
+The potential for frustration with this expectation can likely be mitigated by having a disciplined convention for component dependency documentation: i.e., all components should maintain an up-to-date list of what they depend on and how those dependencies can be provided.

 `NativeEngine`, due to its complexity, has an unusually large number of dependencies:
 `Arcana`, the `bgfx` technology family, `glslang`, `SPIRV-Cross`, and multiple other